 Outstanding Fit

-Another positive worth mentioning on the Wilson glove is the cut.
-There’s no wasted material here that makes the glove loose on your hand.
-Instead, Wilson has finely crafted their base golf glove to fit snugly against your fingers without being too tight.
-In fact, Wilson boasts that these best golf gloves come with pre-curved fingers to help introduce a custom fit with your hand.
+Wilson boasts that these best golf gloves come with pre-curved fingers to help introduce a custom fit with your hand.
 Simply put, we loved the fit of this Wilson glove.

-If you are looking for negatives, we were a little disappointed with the lack of mesh venting in the glove’s knuckles.
-While that isn’t a deal killer in our eyes, we did want additional airflow at times.
-But never did we feel that the glove became too wet or needed to be air-dried during the round.
+While that isn’t a deal-killer in our eyes, we did want additional airflow at times.
+But we never felt that the golf glove became too wet or needed to be air-dried during the round.

 Long-Lasting Durability